Born from NASA technology and perfected for sleep.

 Or maybe you prefer a light stretch to relieve the muscles, followed by meditation and then 20 minutes spent working on that book you’ve been waiting to write.

-The point is that this routine is entirely up to you and what you want to achieve.
+The point is that the routine is entirely up to you and what you want to achieve.

-A 5 am alarm may sound like the beginning of a horror, but waking up at this time has astounding benefits, according to Robin Sharma and the many people who attend daily.
+A 5am alarm may sound like some people’s worst nightmare, but waking up at this time has astounding benefits, according to Robin Sharma and the many people who attend daily.

-At the top level, the benefits include a reduction of stress in the morning, improved sleep quality, and an overall happier mood.
+At the top level, the benefits include reducing stress in the morning, improving sleep quality, and feeling happier overall.

 Studies have shown that our logical reasoning and mental performance are better during the first few hours of waking.

-A study on the proactivity levels of people found that those who woke earlier and considered themselves ‘morning people’ are more likely to have a successful career, as their peak cognitive performance occurs closer to dawn.
+A study on people’s proactivity levels found that those who woke earlier and considered themselves ‘morning people’ are more likely to have a successful career, as their peak cognitive performance occurs closer to dawn.

 Another study found that avoidant procrastination occurred less in those who woke up earlier.
-Both studies show the major advantages of starting your day early.
-Although, whether that needs to be 5 am or not is up for debate.
+Both studies show the major advantages of starting your day early, although whether that needs to be as early as 5am or not is up for debate.

-An early start can promote feelings of positivity and benefit all those around you.
-By waking up before others in your household, you can relieve the feeling of morning grogginess and feel more joyous when you rise.
+An early start can promote positivity and benefit all those around you.
+By waking up before others in your household, you can relieve morning grogginess and feel more joyous when you rise.

 Being happy can also majorly affect your productivity, with a study by Oxford University’s Saïd Business School finding that happy workers are 13% more productive during the day.

 Feeling rushed to get the kids ready for school, the morning commute and the general scramble to get out of the front door can cause stress, affecting your mood for the rest of the day.
-A 5 am start is a tranquil way to prepare and organize for what’s ahead.
+A 5am start gives you more time to enjoy a more slow and tranquil morning, allowing you to prepare and organise for what’s ahead.

 By consistently getting up at 5, you create a healthy routine and teach yourself discipline.
 Battling the inner demons that pull you back into bed is an achievement in itself, particularly when followed by your self-development routine.
-This focus on self-discipline can also help develop control for other parts of the day, helping you cut out on late-night snacks and spending too much time in front of a screen.
+This focus on self-discipline can also help develop control for other parts of the day, helping you cut out bad habits, whether it’s late-night snacking or spending too much time in front of a screen.

 Watching the sunrise is a spectacular moment most people miss in the mornings.
-Having a 5 am wake-up call means you have plenty of time to sit back and enjoy the dazzling display the Earth puts on every dawn.
-And again, this will help reset your circadian rhythm, alerting your body that it’s daytime.
+Having a 5am wake-up call means you have plenty of time to sit back and enjoy the dazzling display the Earth puts on every dawn.
+Again, this natural and gradual brightness increase will help reset your circadian rhythm, alerting your body that it’s daytime.

 According to John Kaufman, author of ‘The Personal MBA’, it can take 20 hours to learn the critical components of a new skill.
 If you split that into 20-minute segments, that means you can be competent at something you used never to be able to do in just over three months.

-The great thing about the 5 am club is that there are no papers to sign and no fees, and it can all be done from your own home.
-However, joining the 5 am club does mean that you will have to adjust your daily routine to allow yourself to adjust.
+The great thing about the 5am club is that there are no papers to sign and no fees, and it can all be done from your own home.
+However, joining the 5am club does mean that you will have to adjust your daily routine.

-Forming a new routine can take time, as it involves the formation of many new habits.
-Nir Eyal, writer of the bestseller ‘Indistractable’, explains how forming a new routine is uncomfortable, requiring lots of effort to ingrain the new habits into your daily life.
+Adopting a new schedule can take time, as it involves forming many new habits.
+Nir Eyal, author of the bestseller ‘Indistractable’, explains how forming a new routine is uncomfortable and requires lots of effort to ingrain the new habits into your daily life.

-Now, this may not be for you.
-Many people are more night owls than early birds.
-But if you are seeking a new routine to conquer your personal goals, improve sleep and lead a healthier lifestyle, then the 5 am club may be for you.
-If not, consider a low dopamine morning routine or a healthy morning routine that you don’t need to wake up at 5 for.
+If you are seeking a new routine to conquer your personal goals, improve sleep, and lead a healthier lifestyle, then the 5am club may be for you.
+If you’re not an early bird and favour a slower start, consider a low dopamine morning routine where you don’t need to wake up at 5am.

 See all articles by Matthew Fox